MediaSFU/MediaSFUOpen/README.md

     ```javascript
     // Example: Change this line to your server's public IP address
+    // If on AWS/GCP/Azure behind NAT, use your Elastic/Public IP (not a private 10.x/172.31.x)
     const ip = 'your_server_public_ip';
+    ```

+    If you're deploying on AWS/GCP/Azure (NAT/Elastic IP), also update your mediasoup transport config so the announced public IP is used by clients:

+        ```javascript
+        // BEFORE
+        listenIps: [
+            {
+                ip: ip,
+                announcedIp: null,
+            },
+        ],

+        // AFTER (cloud/NAT)
+        listenIps: [
+            {
+                ip: '0.0.0.0',
+                announcedIp: ip, // your Elastic/Public IP here
+            },
+        ],
         ```

         Updating the IP address ensures that MediaSFUOpen binds to the correct network interface and listens on the appropriate IP address.

 16. **🛡️ Edit the `index.js` file to specify safe origins for secure Socket.IO Connections**